All right, we're back with broadcast excellence, defined by me.

 I'm having trouble making heads or tails out of this because so much going on.

-Looks like on a police report, Spence Spitzer was client nine.
+It looks like on a police report, Spitzer was client nine, Some prostitution ring.

-Why are these Democrats getting phone calls at three in the morning?
+Why are these Democrats getting phone calls at 3 in the morning?